 What is the minimum memory allocation for a Minecraft server?

 The minimum memory allocation for a Minecraft server is 2GB.
-However, you can opt for 4GB of memory space for intensive gameplay.
+However, you can opt for 4GB of memory space or increase the memory of the Minecraft server for intensive gameplay.

 How do I clean up the heap space on my Minecraft server?

 You can use a garbage collector and other types of execution thread to clean up space on your Minecraft server.